-Yes, society has changed enormously since it was first written, but it provides an amendment process to reflect a changing society.
+Yes, society has changed since it was first written, but it provides an amendment process to reflect a changing society.

 Religious freedom doesn’t mean we’re free to harm others in the name of our faith, but rather we are, or at least should be, protected from being forced to do something that violates our religious beliefs.
 Would we be a better society if clergy were forced to perform gay marriages?
 Or perhaps a baker forced out of business for refusing to violate her faith by baking a cake for a same-sex wedding?
-Is this the America he wants to live in?
+Is that the America he wants to live in?

 Further, he completely misconstrued the 10th Amendment.
 Federalism ensures that states maintain the right to govern themselves, and that powers are shared between these divisions of government.
-It’s a check-and-balance to prevent a central government from becoming too powerful.
+It’s a check and balance to prevent a central government from becoming too powerful.